apache/www-site/content/board/services.md

 Some services are officially supported and offer service level agreements (SLA) like our website, mailing lists, and source code hosting by the Apache Infrastructure team.
-Other services are offered by volunteer officers of the ASF and and organized groups of volunteers, like the Community Development PMC.
+Other services are offered by volunteer officers of the ASF and organized groups of volunteers, like the Community Development PMC.

 The best place to ask questions about any services is by contacting the